aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 5. Click "Browse" in the left menu.
 You should see the document created by your request in the list of files.

 ![](026.png)

+Congratulations!
+Now you have a fully functional Aspose.Words Cloud service, customized to your needs and able to interact with Azure storage.